Nameless Rumia's Wiki

 Web 1.0

-Such websites were typically hosted on services like GeoCities, Tripod, or Freewebs, including the famous Hampster Dance web page.
-People were also free to leave the computer, as the technology to tether them to the internet didn't exist yet.
-Some people even romanticize the “Web 1.0” aesthetic to the point of creating a little website for themselves on Neocities, which can be fun.
+During this era, hosting services like GeoCities, Tripod, or Freewebs were everywhere, and famous pages like Hampster Dance could stand out.
+People were also free to leave their computer at will, since technology wasn't tethering them to the internet yet.
+Some people even romanticize the 'Web 1.0' aesthetic to the point of creating a fun little website on Neocities, Nekoweb, etc.

 Web 2.0

-Web 2.0” describes the internet that had developed in the 2000s, consisting of websites which grant users the ability to collaborate, contribute, categorize, and comment without having to write a letter.
-This era is characterized by collaborative wikis, media sharing, microblogging (i.e. status updates), social networking services, and the rise of portable technology which has helped tether people to the internet.
+Web 2.0” is used to describe the internet that developed in the 2000s, where collaborative elements outright replaced the need to write formal letters.
+This era is characterized by its collaborative wikis, media sharing, microblogging (i.e. status updates), social networking services, and the rise of portable technology to begin the trend of tethering people to the internet by constantly spamming them with notifications.

-In other words, the internet had underwent a monopolization process.
-Most alternative websites that thinks about competing with the status quo often fall into the trap of cutting corners,1) unless the owner gets into immense debt and pray that it becomes successful enough that some fool buys it and inevitably brings us back into the whole cycle of enshittification because they've always operated at a net loss.
+In other words, the internet underwent a monopolization process.
+Any new 'alternatives' that tries to compete with the status quo will often fall into the usual trap of cutting corners2) unless the owners are willing to face immense debt and pray that it becomes 'successful' enough that some moron buys it, but then it would just repeat the whole cycle of enshittification as these websites usually operate at a net loss.

 Theoretical stages